Admissible pairs and $p$-adic Hodge structures II: The bi-analytic Ax-Lindemann theorem: The bi-analytic Ax-Lindemann theorem

-Otherwise, fix a geometric point $x$ of $Z$ and a lift $\tilde{x}$ to $\tilde{Z}$ and let $\mc{G}$ denote the restriction of the universal $G$-admissible pair to $Z$.
-The choice of $\tilde{x}$ induces an isomorphism $\omega_{x}\circ \mc{G}=\omega_\triv$; let $H \leq G$ denote the corresponding motivic Galois group of $\mc{G}$.
+Otherwise, fix a geometric point $x$ of $Z$ and a lift $\tilde{x}$ to $\tilde{Z}$, and let $\mc{G}$ denote the restriction of the universal $G$-admissible pair to $Z$.
+The choice of $\tilde{x}$ induces an isomorphism $\omega_{x}\circ \mc{G}\cong\omega_\std$; let $H =\MG(\mc{G}, x) \leq G$ denote the corresponding motivic Galois group of $\mc{G}$.
 We have the canonical reduction of structure group $\mc{H}$ of $\mc{G}$ to $H$ that, by \cref{lemma.ap-red-sg}, is pulled back via a factorization of $Z$ through some $\Gr_{[\mu_H]}^{b_H-\adm}$.
-By construction $\tilde{Z}$ then factors through $\mc{M}_{b_H,[\mu_H]}$; let $\mc{M}^\circ$ be the connected component of $\mc{M}_{b_H,[\mu_H],C}$ containing $\tilde{Z}$.
+By construction, $\tilde{Z}$ then factors through $\mc{M}_{b_H,[\mu_H]}$; let $\mc{M}^\circ$ be the connected component of $\mc{M}_{b_H,[\mu_H],C}$ containing $\tilde{Z}$.

-We will show that if the intersection defining the closure is non-empty, then in fact the weights of $[\mu_H]$ on $\Lie H$ are $\geq -1$ and any $Y$ appearing in the intersection contains the image of $\mc{M}^\circ$.
+We will show that, if the intersection in \cref{eqn:HT-Zar-clos-intersection} defining the closure is not indexed by the empty set, then in fact the weights of $[\mu_H]$ on $\Lie\+ H$ are $\geq -1$ and any $Y$ appearing in the intersection contains the image of $\mc{M}^\circ$.
 It then follows from part (1) that in fact this intersection is equal to $\mc{M}^\circ$ and is Hodge-Tate special.

-To this end, suppose $Y$ is a closed rigid analytic subdiamond of $\mc{M}_{b,[\mu]}/ K_b$ containing the image of $\tilde{Z}$.
-We may assume Y is connected (since $\tilde{Z}$ is and passing to a connected component does not change the rigid analytic or closed property for $Y$).
-The locus where the Mumford-Tate group of the canonical neutral p-adic Hodge structure over $Y$ (from the map $Y \to X_{[\mu]}$) factors through $H$ is a closed rigid analytic subset of $Y$: writing $H$ as the stabilizer of a line $\ell$ in a representation of $G$, then this locus is the Hodge-Tate locus of $\ell$, which is Zariski closed by \cref{lemma:pahs-rigid-ananlytic-HT-locus}.
-Therefore restricting the intersection \eqref{eqn:HT-Zar-clos-intersection} to only include $Y$ that factor through $\mc{M}_{b_H, [\mu_H]}/K_b'$, where $K'_b=H(\mbb{Q}_p) \times \mf{I} \cap K_b$, does not change the Hodge-Tate Zariski closure.
-Thus from here on out we may simply assume $G=H$ is the Mumford-Tate group of the canonical $p$-adic Hodge-structure on $Y$.
+To this end, we change views slightly and now suppose $Y$ is a seminormal rigid analytic variety over $\Spa\+ C^{K_b}$ such that $Y^\diamond$ appears in the index set of the intersection in \cref{eqn:HT-Zar-clos-intersection}, i.e.\ $Y^\diamond$ is a closed rigid analytic subdiamond of $\mc{M}_{b,[\mu]}/ K_b$ containing the image of $\tilde{Z}$.
+Since $\tilde{Z}$ is connected, we may assume that $Y^\diamond$ (and hence $Y$) is connected.
+The locus where the Mumford-Tate group of the canonical neutral $p$-adic Hodge structure over $Y^\diamond$ (from the map $Y^\diamond \to X_{[\mu]}$) factors through $H$ is a closed rigid analytic subdiamond of $Y^\diamond$: writing $H$ as the stabilizer of a line $\ell$ in a representation of $G$, then this locus is the Hodge-Tate locus of $\ell$, which is Zariski closed by \cref{lemma:pahs-rigid-ananlytic-HT-locus}.
+Therefore restricting the intersection \eqref{eqn:HT-Zar-clos-intersection} to only include the $Y^\diamond$ that factor through $\mc{M}_{b_H, [\mu_H]}/K_b'$, where $K'_b=H(\mbb{Q}_p) \times \mf{I} \cap K_b$, does not change the Hodge-Tate Zariski closure.
+Thus from here on out we may simply assume $G=H$ is the Mumford-Tate group of the canonical $p$-adic Hodge structure on $Y^\diamond$.